whitecube/lingua/README.md

 echo Lingua::createFromName('custom')->toNative(); // "custom-language"
 ```

 This will not modify the `./languages.php` file!
-Registered languages are only available in the same request.
+Registered languages are only stored in memory.

 ## Contributing